WGLab/LIQA/doc/Install.md

 ```

 Following Python packages are required for running `liqa`:

-1. Pysam
+  - Pysam
-2. Numpy
+  - Numpy
-3. Scipy
+  - Scipy
-4. Lifelines
+  - Lifelines
-5. Copulas.
+  - Copulas

-Among the packages, math, sys, os, re and time are included in the python standard library, meaning that they should be already installed with python.
+Among the required packages, `math`, `sys`, `os`, `re` and `time` are included in the python standard library, meaning that they should be already installed with python.

 ## PyPI
 The recommended way to install `liqa` is using [pip](https://pip.pypa.io/en/stable/):